-Following your home pregnancy test, you should contact your GP, who will consult with you over the phone, assist with any concerns you may have and explain the next steps.
+Following your home pregnancy test, contact your GP who will consult with you over the phone, assist with any concerns you may have and explain the next steps.

 Your GP will then refer you to your local maternity services, or provide instructions for self-referral.

 The maternity unit will be in touch to confirm when your first antenatal appointment will be, and provide contact details in case you have any concerns in the meantime.

 A spokesperson for the Royal College of Obstetricians and Gynaecologists (RCOG) said: ‘Learning about a new pregnancy during the coronavirus pandemic may cause worry, but it’s important to know that maternity teams are working tirelessly to ensure services are providing safe care to women.’

 How antenatal appointments are working during the pandemic